 It is recommended to bring adult dogs and cats in for an examination on an annual basis.
 This will hopefully allow us to detect issues before they become a major problem.
 If your pet is diagnosed with a chronic disease or issue, our team may recommend bringing them in for an examination on a more frequent basis.

-Core vaccinations for dogs include DHPP (which stands for Distemper, Hepatitis, Parvovirus, and Parainfluenza) and Rabies virus.
+Core vaccinations for dogs include DAP (which stands for Distemper, Hepatitis, and Parvovirus) and Rabies virus.
 Dogs should always be in optimal health at time of each vaccination, and vaccines should never be given to a dog suffering from cancer or any other severe illness.
 We recommend core vaccinations be administered every three years, or a vaccine titer be checked to ensure immunity (these recommendations are according to AHAA Vaccination Guidelines).